gnganesh99/RL_STM_d3rlpy/README.md

 # RL_STM_manipulation
-RL based automated workflow for stm manipulation
+RL based automated workflow for stm manipulation.
+Here we carry out STM manipulation using a machine learning based workflow which utilizes an RL agent for parameter optimization.
+Further object detection models are used for molecule detection and tracking.

 ## Credits